stkSGarcia/stksgarcia.github.io/content/authors/Shenghui-Gu/_index.md

     date_start: 2022-07-11
     date_end: 2023-06-05
     summary: |
-      - Led a three-person team to develop a log data valuation system utilizing deep learning and explainable artificial intelligence technologies.
+      - Led a team to develop a log data valuation system utilizing deep learning and explainable artificial intelligence technologies.
       - Validated the prototype on open-source datasets, providing the foundation for the team to save costs on log data storage and analysis.
       - Acquired knowledge in machine learning, deep learning, and explainable artificial intelligence.
       - Technical Skills: Python (PyTorch, NumPy, Pandas, Matplotlib, etc.), Linux tools, Git.